marieh-sami/MOVIE_NIGHT/README.md

 1. You like the movie.
 2. imdb's score >= 7.0 (I know that imdb is shit but stilll:-))
-3. imdb's tags must match the list you would like to add the movie into (Agian the tags are shit sometimes but stillll:-) )
+3. imdb's tags must match the list you would like to add the movie into (Again the tags are shit sometimes but stillll:-) )

 Example: "L.A.
 Confidential" has "Crime", "Mystery", and "Drama" as tags and has a score of 8.2 on imdb so you add it to [CRIME.md](https://github.com/adarijani/MOVIE_NIGHT/blob/main/CRIME.md), [MYSTERY.md](https://github.com/adarijani/MOVIE_NIGHT/blob/main/MYSTERY.md), and [DRAMA.md](https://github.com/adarijani/MOVIE_NIGHT/blob/main/DRAMA.md).